parthian-sterlet/mcot-kernel/readme.md

 `<5 maximal spacer length>` = integer value from 0 to 100 (the default value 30)

 `<6 file of whole-genome promoters with its path>` =  fasta file of whole-genome dataset of promoters.
-Four files in folders “hs”, “mm”, “at” and “dm” imply application of promoters of protein coding genes for *H. sapiens*, *M. musculus*, *A. thaliana* and *D. melanogater* for setting of thresholds for input motifs.
+Four files in subfolders “hs”, “mm”, “at” and “dm” from [genomes](https://github.com/parthian-sterlet/mcot-kernel/tree/master/genomes) folder imply application of promoters of protein coding genes for *H. sapiens*, *M. musculus*, *A. thaliana* and *D. melanogater* for setting of thresholds for input motifs.

 `<7 threshold ERR>` = recognition threshold of motifs, Expected Recognition Rate (ERR), ERR is computed as a recognition rate for the whole-genome set of promoters of protein-coding genes, default value 0.0005, the maximal allowable value is 0.0025.